scemscem/S-C/README.md

 # S-C
-it's a simple exercise of physical computing.
+it's a simple exercise of the course physical computing.